The Brugmansia [brug-MAN-see-uh] with the common name Angel Trumpet is a semi-tropical flowering shrub that grows as a bush or a tree.

-There are several different ways to prune this plant depending upon the desired results.
+Several ways to prune this plant depend upon the desired results.
 If you want a shrub-like plant, you can leave the lower limbs in place and trim the tips of the limbs to create a bushier effect.

 If you want a tree, you should lop off the lower limbs completely as the plant grows.
 This is a task you must stay on top of because the plant will continue to try to send out low-growing branches no matter how tall it becomes.

-Watch your plant closely and trim it lightly and frequently throughout the growing season to limit height, stimulate blooming, and encourage thicker, lusher growth.
+Watch your plant closely and trim it lightly and frequently to limit height, stimulate blooming, and encourage thicker, lusher growth.

 In autumn, you can cut the plant back to a foot above the base before over-wintering.

-If you over-winter it, it will gain more and more height as the years progress.
-Even when brought indoors to winter in dormancy, the plants can reach a height of 12 feet just in the span of a few warm months outdoors.
+Even when brought indoors to winter in dormancy, the plants can reach a height of 12′ feet just in the span of a few warm months outdoors.

-There are several ways to over-winter Brugmansia.
+There are several ways to over-winter Angel’s trumpet.
 The method you choose may be dependent on a few factors including the amount of space, time, and physical strength you should contribute to the project.